wobblecode/WobbleCodeRestBundle/README.md

 # WobbleCodeRestBundle

+## NOTE: This branch is for Symfony 4

 A bundle that creates RESTful Apis in seconds, based on your current controllers actions just using annotations.
 This is very helpful if you need access to a basic RESTful API under the same domain or page.